mavryk-network/taquito/packages/taquito-sapling/README.md

     to: paymentAddress,
     amount: 3,
     memo: 'test',
-    mutez: false // set to false by default
+    mumav: false // set to false by default
 }])

 // Inject the sapling transaction using the ContractAbstraction